Drivers License Reinstatement Successes

 It is because of these things that I will give you the highest recommendation to anyone that may need an attorney to help in your realm of expertise.
 Please feel free to use me as a referral to any potential clients and I wish you all the best!

-CASE NUMBER 2 - JEFF
+MICHIGAN DRIVER’S LICENSE REINSTATEMENT CASE NUMBER TWO - JEFF

 Problem: Jeff had a revoked driver’s license due to two prior alcohol/driving convictions.
 He had unsuccessfully tried to get his license back by representing himself at a previous driver’s license appeal hearing.
 Now he was looking for professional help to get him back on the road.